jeshernandez/PiTrac/docs/software/startup-guide.md

 # PiTrac Testing and Start-Up Documentation

 If you are at this point, you should have PiTrac compiled on both Pi's, your enclosure built, and your cameras calibrated.
-If that's not quite done yet, see the [Raspberry Pi Setup]({% link software/pi-setup.md %}) document first.
+If that's not quite done yet, see the [Automated Setup]({% link software/automated-setup.md %}) for the quickest path, or the [Raspberry Pi Setup]({% link software/pi-setup.md %}) for manual installation.

 ## Environment Setup